-The dramatic conformational differences between subunits, and the resulting overall hexamer architecture of PCH-2, do not resemble existing structures of AAA+ “classic remodelers”, which are typically either symmetric or display a subtle helical pitch resulting in a “lock-washer” conformation (Davies et al., 2008; Lander et al., 2012; Zhao et al., 2015).
-Instead, the PCH-2 structure closely resembles prior structures of the ClpX unfoldase in its nucleotide-free state, which contains four “closed” and two “open” subunits arranged in the same pattern as in PCH-2 (Figure 2C, Figure 2-figure supplement 2) (Glynn et al., 2009; Stinson et al., 2013)(Glynn et al., 2009)(Stinson et al., 2013).
-Detailed biochemical analysis of the ClpX mechanism has demonstrated that sequential ATP binding, hydrolysis, and release drive cyclical open → closed → open conformational changes within each subunit that propagate through the hexamer (Glynn et al., 2009; Stinson et al., 2013).
+The dramatic conformational differences between subunits, and the resulting overall hexamer architecture of PCH-2, are distinct from most existing structures of AAA+ “classic remodelers”, which are typically either symmetric or display a subtle helical pitch resulting in a “lock-washer” conformation, and usually lack the significant rotations between large and small AAA domains seen in PCH-2 (Davies et al., 2008; Lander et al., 2012; Zhao et al., 2015).
+Instead, the PCH-2 structure closely resembles several prior structures of the ClpX unfoldase, which contain four “closed” and two “open” subunits arranged in the same pattern as in PCH-2 (Figure 3C, F, G) (Glynn et al., 2009; Stinson et al., 2013).
+This conformation was observed both in the absence of nucleotides (Glynn et al., 2009) and in the presence of a non-hydrolyzable ATP analog (ATP-γ-S), which was found to bind the four “closed” subunits but not the two “open” subunits (Stinson et al., 2013).
+Detailed biochemical analysis of the ClpX mechanism has demonstrated that sequential ATP binding, hydrolysis, and release drive cyclical open → closed → open conformational changes within each subunit (Glynn et al., 2009; Stinson et al., 2013).
 These motions in turn drive axial movement of loops lining the hexamer pore (pore loops), which contain aromatic residues that directly engage substrate proteins during unfolding (Iosefson et al., 2015; Siddiqui et al., 2004).
-Despite a diverged mechanism for ATP-powered conformational changes, the classic remodelers possess functionally equivalent pore loops (Zhao et al., 2010).
-Within each half-hexamer of PCH-2 (chains A/B/C and D/E/F), the pore loops (residues 217-226; Figure 2E) are axially staggered to create a “spiral staircase” of likely substrate-engaging groups (Figure 2F).
-We interpret these positions as representing structural intermediates adopted during ATP binding, hydrolysis, and release within each PCH-2 subunit, with conformational changes between these states driving substrate remodeling through pore loop motions (Figure 2G).
+Despite a potentially diverged mechanism for ATP-powered conformational changes, the classic remodelers possess functionally equivalent pore loops (Zhao et al., 2010).
+Within each half-hexamer of PCH-2 (chains A/B/C and D/E/F), the pore loops (residues 217-226; Figure 3H) are axially staggered to create a “spiral staircase” of likely substrate-engaging groups.
+We interpret these pore loop positions as representing structural intermediates adopted during ATP binding, hydrolysis, and release within each PCH-2 subunit that drive substrate remodeling (Figure 3I).

 ATP binding and hydrolysis in PCH-2 and M. musculus TRIP13

 To test the physical mechanism of Pch2/TRIP13 and the roles of active-site and pore-loop residues, we measured nucleotide binding and hydrolysis by PCH-2 and its M. musculus ortholog TRIP13.
-As in other AAA+ ATPases, a mutation in the Walker B motif of both PCH-2 and TRIP13 (E253Q) retains high-affinity nucleotide binding, while PCH-2 Walker A and Sensor-1 mutants do not bind nucleotide (Figure 3A,B).
-Mutation of the putative Sensor-2 residue R385 in PCH-2 also results in the loss of nucleotide binding, illustrating the importance of this residue and further supporting a ClpX-like mechanism for ATP-powered conformational changes in PCH-2.
+As in other AAA+ ATPases, a mutation in the Walker B motif of both PCH-2 and TRIP13 (E253Q in both enzymes) retains high-affinity nucleotide binding, while PCH-2 Walker A and Sensor-1 mutants do not bind nucleotide (Figure 4A,B).
+We found that TRIP13E253Q also forms stable hexamers, in contrast to the predominantly monomeric wild-type enzyme (Figure 1D).
+Mutation of PCH-2 R385 also results in the loss of nucleotide binding, illustrating that this residue is likely to be functionally analogous to the Sensor-2 motifs in other AAA+ ATPases.